Bluey04/bl_lib/README.md

-# bl_lib
+# BL Lib

-Shared library for BL resources – provides common functions and helpers for (QB/ESX/Standalone) scripts.
+**Shared library for BL resources** – provides reusable functions and helpers for QBCore, QBX, ESX, and Standalone scripts.
+Designed to be lightweight, easy to maintain, and extendable.

+---

+## ✨ Features
+- Centralized notification handling
+- Player identifier helper functions
+- Framework-agnostic (QBCore, QBX, ESX, Standalone)
+- Easy to extend for your own BL scripts

+---

+## 📦 Installation
+1. Download or clone this repository.
+2. Place the `bl_lib` folder in your `resources/[bl]/` directory.
+3. In your `server.cfg`, ensure it starts **before** other BL resources: